mavlink/MAVSDK-docs/en/faq.md

 Yes.
 - The MAVSDK C++ library allows C++ applications to connect to multiple vehicles at a time.
-- Python, Swift, and other language wrappers an only connect to a _single vehicle at a time_.
+- Python, Swift, and other language wrappers can only connect to a _single vehicle at a time_.
-  However you can intantiate multiple copies of wrappers in order to connect to multiple systems.
+  However you can initiate multiple copies of wrappers in order to connect to multiple systems.

 A maximum of 255 vehicles can be connected.